 INCOGNITO: IdeNtity verifiCatiOn with privacy-preservinG credeNtIals for anonymous access To Online services.
 H2020 Marie Curie RISE.

-You can find more information for the INCOGNITO research project here.
+You can find more information about the INCOGNITO research project here.